Automatic Smart Contract Comment Generation via Large Language Models and In-Context Learning: Our Proposed Approach

 In-Context Learning~\cite{dong2022survey} is a novel paradigm distinct from the fine-tuning paradigm.
 Fine-tuning is a resource-intensive process, particularly as the current training parameters of large language models have significantly increased, leading to promising performance in many downstream tasks~\cite{liu2023large}.
 In contrast, in-context learning is a paradigm that utilizes a small number of demonstration examples to leverage the related domain knowledge in the LLMs for new tasks.
 It eliminates the need for gathering massive high-quality training data for new tasks, thereby avoiding the limitations of the fine-tuning paradigm.

 However, the effectiveness of in-context learning is determined by the quality and quantity of the selected demonstration examples.
 In this phase, we utilize the top-$k$ smart contract code snippets retrieved in our customized demonstration selection phase as the demonstration examples.
 Based on these examples, we can construct the prompt for in-context learning.
 The prompt template used by {\tool} is shown in Figure~\ref{fig:template}.
 Specifically, the constructed prompt consists of three parts: natural language prompt part, code demonstration part, and test query part.
 In particular, in the \textbf{natural language prompt part}, we first inform the LLMs to generate comments for the target smart contract code.
 According to the study of Sun et al. ~\cite{sun2023automatic}, a classical LLM ChatGPT, which is used in our study, often tends to generate overly lengthy comments, which may contain redundant information.
 In their empirical study, they find that using ``short", ``in one sentence", and ``no more than xx words" in the prompt can effectively limit the length of generated comments.
 Based on their findings, we designed our introductory content for constructing the prompt as ``To generate a short summarization in one sentence for smart contract code".
 To help the LLMs capture demonstration examples in in-context learning, we added `` To alleviate the difficulty of this task, we will give you top-k examples.
 Please learn from them" in this part.
-In the \textbf{code demonstration part}, we use ``\#" to separate comments in the natural language and smart contract code, and added the top-$k$ demonstration examples in sequence to this prompt, which can help to utilize the related domain knowledge for smart contract comment generation in the LLMs.
+In the \textbf{code demonstration part}, we use ``\#" to separate comments in the natural language and smart contract code, and add the top-$k$ demonstration examples in sequence to this prompt, which can help to utilize the related domain knowledge for smart contract comment generation in the LLMs.
 Finally, in the \textbf{test code part}, we input the target smart contract code and provide a prompt for generating a corresponding comment.
-It is worth noting that to further prevent the LLMs from generating lengthy comments, we add the prompt ``The length should not exceed $\langle$ comment $\rangle$" after generating the comment.
+Notice that to further prevent the LLMs from generating lengthy comments, we add the prompt ``The length should not exceed $\langle$ comment $\rangle$" after generating the comment.
 The purpose of this setting is to further limit the length of the generated comment.
-In the prompt, we fill the retrieved code comment most similar to the target smart contract code snippet into ``comment".
+Notice in our study, we fill the comment of the retrieved code with the highest similarity into ``comment".